PEDIGREE UK

 Dog Health

 One of the most important things you can do for your new puppy is make sure they have all their vaccinations.
-This will protect them against diseases, some of which are life-threatening.
+These will protect them against diseases, some of which are life-threatening.

 When can puppies go outside after vaccinations?

-As your puppy grows up, they’ll need an annual booster vaccination to keep them safe.
+As your puppy grows up, they’ll need an annual booster vaccination to keep them safe, the first of which may come at 16–20 weeks of age.
+If you’re unsure, check our puppy vaccine schedule guide.

 Can I take my puppy out after their first vaccinations?

-It’s important your puppy does not spend time in areas with many dogs or spots that are frequently used by dogs for urination, until they have full protection from both their sets of vaccinations.
-When they have only had their first set of vaccinations, they can still be vulnerable to illness and disease, some of which can be very serious.
+Before their second set of vaccinations, though, it’s important your puppy does not spend time in areas with many dogs or spots that are frequently used by dogs for urination until they have full protection.

 Why are vaccinations important for puppies?